arathibiju/React-Todo-App/README.md

-# React-Voice-Todo-App
+# React-Todo-App
-A react todo application where users can add commands with voice commands
+A todo app built to learn react and typescript.
+The app is built using material ui and react hook forms